- Optimal CPU And GPU Temperature.

 For older than 700 series GPU and Laptop GPUs, you can check Nvidia’s official website.

-While AMD doesn’t mentioned maximum temperature for their GPU on the official websites, assuming and should be around 90-95C for most AMD Radeon GPUs.
+While AMD doesn’t mention the maximum temperature for their GPU on the official websites, assuming and should be around 90-95C for most AMD Radeon GPUs.

 What Causes The CPU And GPU Temperature Skyrocket With Solution?

 Before knowing how to monitor temperatures in your system and fix them, we should know the reason behind high temperatures.
 And there could be several reasons for max out CPU and GPU temperatures.
 One logical reason could be overused.
 If you gaming for 8-9 hours non-stop, the system will get hit up.
 The other main reasons are…

 Problem: Your PC will get dusty over time.
 Not only from outside also inside.
 All the dust eventually gets stuck in your CPU heat sink and on your front dust filter.
 Causes blocking the intake air to come inside your cabinet.
 This leads to another problem which is poor airflow.